bioinf/Sibelia/USAGE.md

 File name = "coverage_report.txt".

 The file describes portion of the genomes, that found synteny block cover.
-First part of the file describes input chromosomes (see "Blocks coordinates" section).
+First part of the file describes input sequencess (see "Blocks coordinates" section).
 Second part of the file is a table with following columns:

 1. Degree -- multiplicity of the synteny block.
-For example, if synteny block has degree = 3, then the are three instances of this block in the input chromosomes
+For example, if synteny block has degree = 3, then the are three instances of this block in the input sequence
 2. Count -- number of synteny blocks with a given degree
-3. Total -- portion of all the input chromosomes that cover blocks with a given degree
+3. Total -- portion of all the input sequencess that cover blocks with a given degree
-4. Chr <n> -- portion of the chromosome with id <n> that cover blocks with a given example
+4. Seq <n> -- portion of the sequence with id <n> that cover blocks with a given degree

-This table contains one row for each degree and one ("All") row for overall coverage.
-For example (output from "Helicobacter_pylori.fasta"):
+Here is an example of the table from a report file.
+This table contains one row for degree "2" and one ("All") row for overall coverage.

-	Degree	Count	Total	Chr 1	Chr 2
+	Degree	Count	Total	Seq 1	Seq 2
 	2	23	94.68%	96.40%	93.09%
 	All	23	94.68%	96.40%	93.09%

 It means that there are 23 blocks with degree = 2, i.e. 23 * 2 instances, and
-they cover 94.68% of both genomes, 96.40% of Chr 1 and 93.09% of Chr2.
+they cover 94.68% of both genomes, 96.40% of Seq 1 and 93.09% of Seq 2.
 Note
 that synteny blocks can overlap (by at most 5000 BP for loose parameter set), so sum in each column may not equal to value at last row.